 Citizen Advocacy is simple, it nurtures a freely given one-to one relationship which promotes acceptance, security and justice for the person.
 It really does change their life and it will change yours too.
 Please take time to watch the short video on our home page for an emotional insight into what a relationship between two amazing people can achieve.

 While most relationships can organically evolve in to a life long friendship, others can be short term and for a specific purpose.

 Everyone of us has the potential to make a difference to someone’s life.
 No particular skills are necessary to become a citizen advocate, just the desire and commitment to make a positive difference to the life of a person who is isolated or at risk.
 Citizen Advocates are people who believe in equality and justice for all.
 Married, single, young, old, male, female, we want to hear from you to discuss the possibilities.

 Being a Citizen Advocate for someone enriches their life in ways that most of us take for granted, the simple gesture of a phone call, an outing or visit and cup of tea, creates a world of inclusion, acceptance and hope to the person.
 The impact is truly life changing to both involved.

 Do you think that becoming a Citizen Advocate is something you can do ?
-Call or email our Program Manager - Frank Damiano or Program Support Officer - Carol Herman to discuss your options further.
+Call or email our Program Manager - Frank Damiano to discuss your options further.
 Here at NECA we want this to be a positive and safe experience for you and all concerned, so through our recruiting and induction phases we'll make sure it is.

-"A community where every person's life has inherent value and worth"
+"A community where every person's life has inherent dignity and value."